-My recent post on why it was time to ditch Sky and Virgin TV subscriptions was really popular, and I’ve had lots of questions about the cheaper alternative ways to watch TV.
+My post on why it was time to ditch Sky and Virgin TV subscriptions is always really popular, and I’ve had lots of questions about the cheaper alternative ways to watch TV.
 So here’s a little more detail on your options.

 You might think that by dropping Sky, Virgin and other pay TV services you’ll miss out on some of the channels you enjoy.
 Well, you can actually get most of them elsewhere – and for less money

-if you’re ditching Sky or Virgin you’re probably most concerned about these channels – from BBC One through to Sky Atlantic.
+First up, let’s cover the channels you might be watching right now via Sky or Virgin as you’re probably most concerned about these channels – from BBC One through to Sky Atlantic.

-This is the main way to get your Sky channels for less.
+This is the main way to get your core Sky channels for less.
 You get to pick and choose which elements you sign up for.
-So a monthly entertainment pass will cost £8.99 a month, while the Kids pass and Hayu reality TV pass are both £3.99 a month.
-To get full HD you need to pay an extra £3 a month, which is one payment no matter how many different passes you get.
+So a monthly entertainment pass will cost £9.99 a month, while the Hayu reality TV pass is £3.99 a month.
+To get full HD and to watch on more than one device at the same time you need to pay an extra £5 a month.
+This is one payment no matter how many different passes you get.

-Channels on the Entertainment Pass include Sky One, Sky Atlantic, Sky Crime, Sky Comedy and Fox.
-You can also get UKTV channels such as Gold.
-Unlike with the full Sky subscription box sets are included here at no extra cost.
+Channels on the Entertainment Pass include Sky Max, Sky Atlantic, Sky Crime and Sky Comedy.
+You can also get UKTV channels such as Gold and all the box sets for those channels.

-I’ve written in more detail about NOW TV here, as well as shared the latest offers.
+I’ve written in more detail about NOW TV here, including the ways to get it for less.

 Freeview & Freesat

-Most channels are free to air, which means even if you are watching them via Sky or cable they aren’t part of the monthly fee – and you can continue to watch them without paying a penny.
+Most channels you watch are probably free to air, which means even if you are watching them via Sky or cable they aren’t part of the monthly fee – and you can continue to watch them without paying a penny.

 Freeview needs an external aerial and Freesat requires a satellite connection.
 As long as you’ve got one of these (and the box/TV to receive the signal) you’ll get free access to hundreds of channels including the most popular ones – BBC, ITV and Channel 4 – and favourites such as Dave and The Food Network.
 Here’s a full list.